-Error source address Error display Detection method Cause , Check method and remedy M-NET re- mote con- troller (RC) M-NET re- mote controller (RC) System con- troller (SC) MA remote controller (MA) No acknowl- edgement (ACK) at IC transmission to RC Same as grouping of units in a system with multiple outdoor units Same remedy as that for grouping of units in a system with multiple outdoor units System con- troller No acknowl- edgement 1.
-Error occurrence on some IC Same remedy as that for system with one outdoor unit (SC) (ACK) at MELANS (1) Same cause as that for system with one outdoor unit system with one outdoor unit transmission to RC 2.
+Error source address Error display Detection method Cause Check method and remedy ME re- mote con- troller (RC) ME remote controller (RC) System con- troller (SC) MA remote controller (MA) No acknowl- edgement (ACK) at IC transmission to RC Same as grouping of units in a system with multiple outdoor units Same remedy as that for grouping of units in a system with multiple outdoor units System controller (SC) No acknowl- edgement (ACK) at MELANS 1.
+(1) Error occurrence on some IC Same cause as that for system with one outdoor unit Same remedy as that for system with one outdoor unit transmission to RC 2.
 Error occurrence on all IC in the system with one outdoor unit 1) Check the LED display for troubleshooting on the outdoor unit.
 (1) An error is found by the outdoor unit.
 Total capacity error (7100) Capacity code error (7101) Error in the number of connected units (7102) Address setting error (7105) If an error is found, check the check code definition, and correct the error.
 If no error is found, check the cause 2).
 (2) Disconnection or short circuit of the transmission line for the outdoor unit on the terminal block for centralized control line connection (TB7) 2) Check (2) - (4) on the left.
 (3) Turn off the power source of the outdoor unit (4) Malfunction of electrical system for the outdoor unit 3.
 Error occurrence on all IC Check (1) - (4) on the left.
 (1) Same causes as (1) - (4) described in 2.
 (2) When the power supply unit for transmission lines is used and the male power supply connector is connected to the female power supply switch connector (CN40) for the transmission line for centralized control (3) Disconnection or shutdown of the power source of the power supply unit for transmission line (4) System controller (MELANS) mal- function